 Have you ever overheated when carrying your baby, then realized you couldn’t take your coat or jacket off without completely taking everything apart and starting over?
 Jeaah, me too.
-(Here, baby, lie down on the sidewalk while I take my jacket off.)
+(Here, baby, lie down on the sidewalk and freeze while I take my jacket off.)
 Not to mention, not being able to zip up your coat if the carrier is under the coat or having to bury baby’s face onto the coat’s exterior, which is exposed to all sorts of elements.

 So what’s the solution?
 Baby carrier covers and baby carrier winter jackets!
 They are must-have layering accessories for all baby wearing parents.
-Check out these covers and jackets that can easily come on or off, as needed:
+Check out these baby carrier covers and jackets that can easily come on or off, as needed:

 The Bebamour cover has multiple uses; it can be used with any carrier type, and in the stroller as well.
-If the day turns warm, the side zippers can open to allow airflow and the detachable hoodie is reversible for use in front or back carry positions.
-It’s highly-rated and the price is great.
+If the day turns warm, you can unzip the sides to allow airflow, and the detachable hoodie is reversible for use in front or back carry positions.
+It’s highly-rated, and the price is great.

 Designed to provide added warmth, this universal carrier cover is water-resistant and fleece lined.
-We love the self-storing hood and parent pockets which have access to baby.
-It’s also great for use with a car seat and stroller.
+We love the self-storing hood and parent pockets, which also have access to baby.
+It’s great for use with a car seat and stroller, too.